0

 Old Teddy Boy, Brick Lane, circa late 1970s.

-You would see people who were down on their luck selling their possessions on the street.
-Nobody charged them, so they would often turn up with a box, tip it over, and start selling.
-I think this guy was once a Teddy Boy and was driven to sell his drape jacket.
+You would see people down on their luck selling their possessions on the street.
+Nobody charged them, so they often turned up with a box, tip it over, and start selling.
+This guy in the above photo was once a Teddy Boy and was driven to sell his drape jacket.
 There were a lot of sad faces around that market.

 Priced Out

-I photographed the area from around 1974 to 2000, in and around the streets of Hoxton, Shoreditch, and Brick Lane.
-However, by the late 1990s, the streets no longer belonged to us.
+I photographed the area from about 1974 to 2000, capturing the streets of Hoxton, Shoreditch, and Brick Lane.
+However, by the late 1990s, the streets no longer felt like ours.
 Many people had been moved on or priced out.
-Factories had been converted to commercial studios or high-priced flats, and the youth clubs had vanished.
-Most of London had undergone gentrification, but it seemed that Shoreditch and Hoxton had been the most affected.
-I wasn’t really interested in taking pictures of boring hipsters.
-In 2015, I left Hoxton for Ramsgate.
-I still take photographs.
+Factories had been transformed into commercial studios or expensive flats, and youth clubs had disappeared.
+While most of London experienced gentrification, Shoreditch and Hoxton appeared to be the most affected.
+I wasn’t interested in photographing hipsters.
+In 2015, I left Hoxton for Ramsgate, where I still take photographs.

 Hoxton, Hackney, 1980s.